gcapes/git-course/_episodes/10-rebasing.md

 - "rebasing rewrites history"
 ---

-We were in the *papers* directory at the end of the last episode, which is where this episode continues.
+We were in the *paper* directory at the end of the last episode, which is where this episode continues.

 Let's review the recent history of our project,